mimolabs/mimo-ce/docs/install-docker.md

 ### Install MIMO

+Finally, we will install MIMO!
 Create a new folder for your installation and clone the official MIMO images into it:

 ```
 sudo -s